OneRNGOneRNG is an entropy source / hardware random number generator (HWRNG), designed to be connected via USB to your computer.

 We are not aware of any other equivalent device that promotes this essential feature of security for you, the user.

-TL;DR - Shut up and take my money!The V2 OneRNG is currently for sale on the Moonbase Otago eshop.
-Sadly we only have the internal version in stock at the moment.
+TL;DR - Shut up and take my money!The V3 external and V2 internal OneRNG are currently for sale on the Moonbase Otago eshop.
+Sadly the programmer is not currently in stock.

 Verify your security